 This is not intended to discourage people to seek help.
 If you need help, please be seen.
 Psychiatrists are not perfect but are preferable to not going out of fear of psychiatry or stigma or whatever.
-If you are suicidal or feel you might hurt someone call a hotline, call 911, go into an ER and scream until you are seen if needed.
+If you are suicidal or feel you might hurt someone call a hotline, call 911, go to an ER and scream until you are seen if needed.
 If you have been feeling down or have wide mood swings or hearing voices, don’t let anyone, including psychiatrists, get in your way.

 There are few things more soul-crushing than being hurt by people with good intentions but are oblivious to the damage they cause.
 Of course, not all psychiatrists are bad but many of the good ones don’t seem to realize that they are causing hurt.

 Psychiatry is a pseudo-science.
 The DSM is a monument to pseudo-science.
 It is a diagnostic manual that is made up, mostly out of thin air, in a group of committees.
 Things are added, removed and merged in each new edition.
 They are arbitrary definitions and mostly cover things that are not measurable or testable.
 Mental diagnoses magically become other diagnoses or disappear entirely.
 Many of these diagnoses have no proven cause and no proven treatment.
-Even well-known diagnosis like major depression doesn’t really have proven causes so its treatment is not very focused.
+Even a well-known diagnosis like major depression doesn’t really have proven causes so its treatment is not very focused.